crest-summit/summit-docs/docs/Approvals/Approving.md

 ![File Log Modal](../images/approvals/AppPro_FileLog.jpg)

 ## Approving the Proposal
 Approvers log in to Summit and see a list of proposals waiting for their approval in "Approvals / To Be Approved."
 Choosing the Proposal in the Summary Pane will display a read-only view of the basic Proposal details in the Editor.
-To approve the proposal, the User starts by clicking the green "Approve" button in the top right of the approval.
+To approve the proposal, the User starts by clicking the green "Approve" button in the top right of the approval. **[For Instructions on how to Cancel, go Here](Canceling.md)**

 ![Approval Buttons](../images/approvals/Approving_buttons.jpg)